rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 We can check that the nodeport has opened a random port (from the 30000+) in each Node, and bind it his the port of HTTP and HTTPS.

-And with that you can create several Route Shardings in the same Openshift Nodes, avoiding to have specific nodes only for your IngressController (if you want obviously :D), spending less resources.
+And with that you can create several Route Shardings in the same OpenShift Nodes, avoiding to have specific nodes only for your IngressController (if you want obviously :D), spending less resources.

 Stay tuned to the new blog post!

-Happy Openshifting!
+Happy OpenShifting!